 Every year, the United States grants visas to millions and millions of people.
 Nearly two-thirds of these immigrants are related in some way or another to a United States citizen or a lawful permanent resident.
 At Immigration Lawyers, we understand what it is like to be away from those you love for a predetermined period of time, which is why it is our duty to help guide you through all the procedures necessary to be near your family once again.

 This process is used to reunite families of foreign-born immigrants and their family members in the United States although it involves a variety of steps.
 Some of these steps may be handled by the sponsor or by the beneficiary themselves.

 To where it is applicable, U.S citizens and their prompt families have numerous advantages rather than preference relatives of legal permanent residents.
 Immediate family relatives don’t have visa restrictions while preference relatives do have them.
-For instance, the partner or spouse of U.S citizen or unmarried children less than 21 years of age are viewed as a member of a family.
-Preference relatives on the other hand are then categorized in 4 different ways and are indeed subject to visa impediments.
+For instance, the partner or spouse of U.S citizen or unmarried children less than 21 years of age is viewed as a member of a family.
+Preference relatives, on the other hand, are then categorized in 4 different ways and are indeed subject to visa impediments.

-Immigration Lawyers Miami are a carefully chosen group of immigration attorneys with a common commitment to better serve our community and to support the growth and development of our diverse population.
+Immigration Lawyers Miami is a carefully chosen group of immigration attorneys with a common commitment to better serve our community and to support the growth and development of our diverse population.
 Immigration law can be a very delicate and hard thing to understand, which can make reuniting with your family members a harder and longer task than necessary.
-Allow us to help guide you through this confusing and time consuming process in order to assist you as efficiently as possible.
+Allow us to help guide you through this confusing and time-consuming process in order to assist you as efficiently as possible.